mrdoos/RVAMsr-1.0x--alpha/README.md

 License
 apache license
-Dive into the future of AI with RVAM1X.
+Dive into the future of AI
 Get started today, and let your AI ambitions soar.

 Please ensure that you replace the placeholder links (e.g., /docs/installation.md) with the actual links to your documentation and relevant resources.
 This README provides an introduction to your AI engine and guides users on how to get started with it.